Bristol Hornet Nest Removal

-European Hornets (Vespa crabro) - FAQ's
+European Hornet (Vespa crabro) Control - FAQ's

-Are European Hornets in The UK Protected By Law?
+Are European Hornets in The UK Protected?

 No - but in our opinion, the control of European Hornets in Bristol and The UK, should be better regulated.
 So think very carefully before considering the control of these amazing creatures and avoid the temptation to destroy hornets not causing a direct danger to you.